Category

 Put simply, situational intelligence is a term used to describe a person or organization’s ability to anticipate and react to any given problem.
 It encompasses situational awareness, but also includes the knowledge of how to respond to a particular situation.
 It is important because it can help determine what is happening, what response is needed, and when.
 For example, if a power company is faced with a situation where there is too much electricity demand for the supply to handle, their situational intelligence is a synthesis of two different parts:

 Information gathering: If you don’t have information on the situation, you’re basically blind to what’s happening.
-You need to have ways to monitor and report key information in real-time.
+You need to have ways to monitor and report key risk intelligence in real-time.
 In the case of the power company, information from meters and transformers across their service area, as well as knowledge of which of their customers are without power, gives them an accurate visualization of the problems they face.

 Ready-made plans: As soon as you know what issues you face, you have to start acting immediately to mitigate its effect on your people and operations.
 In an emergency, there’s no time to create a plan from scratch, and if you did, it would probably be rushed and would overlook important details or responsibilities.
 Instead, identify the most likely problems that you would face with something like a business threat assessment and create comprehensive response plans for each of them.